 The best pop up tent 2022

 If your expectation from the best pop up tent is that it should be easy to put up and just as easy to take down again when you're done, you could easily be disappointed by many models that go up without too much trouble then turn out to be a nightmare to pack away.
-Not so the Quechua 2 Seconds Easy Fresh & Black; it's a cinch to to both put up and take down.
+Not so the Quechua 2 Seconds Easy Fresh & Black, as T3's expert reviewer found out – it's a cinch to to both put up and take down.
 Erecting it's a simple matter of pegging out the four corners, then pulling on two red drawcords until they click into place, and thanks to some kind of interior witchcraft you're mostly done; all that remains (if you want) is to put in a couple more pegs to add a porch area, and add extra guy ropes if you feel the need for additional stability.
 Taking it all down again is slightly more involved, but still a whole lot easier than wrestling the average popup tent back into its bag.

 The all-in-one design means you can just as easily put it up in the rain without the interior getting soaked, or even move it around once it's pitched.
 And there's more to this tent than foolproof pitching; it's really well made, with two layers to avoid condensation issues, a blackout layer that'll keep things dark even in broad daylight, and plenty of room for two people inside (note, there's also a 3-person version (opens in new tab)).
 It's also great value, and while – as with pretty much any popup tent – it probably won't last as long as a poled version, we're sure you'll get a lot of use out of it.
 Find out more in our Quechua 2 Seconds Easy Fresh & Black popup tent review.